The Burning Land: Plot summary

-892 – 893: Uhtred of Bebbanburg is now the preeminent warlord of Wessex, Alfred the Great's kingdom.
-Always in poor health, Alfred urges him to swear an oath to Alfred's son and presumptive heir, Edward.
-Uhtred is unwilling to do so, as that would interfere with his yearning to retake his family's stronghold at Bebbanburg in Northumbria, stolen from him by his uncle Aelfric after his father's death.
+892–893: Uhtred of Bebbanburg is now the preeminent warlord of Wessex, Alfred the Great's kingdom.
+Alfred, always in poor health and now fearing he is dying, pressures him to swear an oath to Alfred's son and presumptive heir, Edward.
+Uhtred is unwilling to do so, as that would interfere with his goal of retaking his family's stronghold at Bebbanburg in Northumbria, stolen from him by his uncle Aelfric after his father's death.

 Uhtred is military governor of Lundene (London), sharing power with Bishop Erkenwald, whom he dislikes, but respects.
-Wessex is threatened by two separate Danish forces who have landed in Cent (Kent).
+Wessex is threatened by two separate Danish forces who land in Cent (Kent).
 Uhtred delivers Alfred's bribe to Jarl (Earl) Haesten, who leads the smaller army, to get him to leave, so that he can deal with the more serious threat posed by Jarl Harald Bloodhair.
 Uhtred objects to the bribe, as he knows that Haesten is completely untrustworthy.
-While travelling with a small force to meet Alfred, Uhtred captures Skade, Harald's woman and a reputed sorceress.
+While travelling to meet Alfred, Uhtred captures Skade, Harald's woman and a reputed sorceress.
 Harald arrives, leading Saxon captive women, and threatens to kill all of them if Skade is not returned to him.
 When he starts butchering his prisoners before Uhtred's eyes, Uhtred releases Skade.
 Skade curses Uhtred as she and Harald make their escape.

 Uhtred devises a plan to lure Harald into a trap.
 The plan works brilliantly.
 Uhtred and Alfred's men rout Harald's forces and again take Skade prisoner.
 Harald is severely wounded, but escapes to Torneie Island (Thorney Island), with a few followers.
 The island's natural defences and a palisade he builds make it too costly to attack him, but he is trapped there.

-Uhtred is devastated by the news that his beloved wife, Gisela, has died in childbirth, along with the child she bore.
+Uhtred is devastated by the news that his beloved wife, Gisela, has died in childbirth, along with the newborn child.
 When Uhtred and Skade return to Lundene, the cleric Godwin denounces Gisela, ranting that Gisela was the devil's whore and has come back from the dead as Skade.
-Uhtred flies into a rage and kills him accidentally.
-As punishment, Alfred orders Uhtred to pay a huge fine and swear an oath to Alfred's son Edward.
-Alfred holds Uhtred's children as hostage to his terms, and places them in the custody of Aethelflaed, Alfred's daughter and wife of Aethelred, the ealdorman of Mercia.
-Furious, Uhtred reneges on his oath to Alfred and sails, with Skade, to Dunholm in Northumbria, stronghold of his old friend Ragnar, a Danish leader.
+Uhtred flies into a rage and strikes him, unintentionally killing him.
+As punishment, Alfred orders Uhtred to pay a huge fine and swear an oath to Edward.
+Alfred holds Uhtred's children hostage and places them in the custody of Aethelflaed, his daughter and wife of Aethelred, the ealdorman of Mercia.
+Furious, Uhtred breaks his oath to Alfred and sails with Skade to Dunholm in Northumbria, stronghold of his old friend Ragnar, a Danish leader.
 Uhtred trusts Aethelflaed to protect his children.